UEFA Youth League domestic champions path ties

 Article summary

-The two-legged first round kicks off the path as 32 teams compete for eight play-off slots.
+The two-legged first round has kicked off the path as 32 teams compete for eight play-off slots.

 Article top media content